Basis-Theory/docs/source/includes/api-reference/_proxy.md

 }
 ```

-and a proxy request with a body of the form:
+and a proxy request with the body:

 <div class="center-column"></div>
 ```json